Gertsson/Hubitat/README.md

-# Hubitat Drivers and Appd
+# Hubitat Drivers and Apps
 These are drivers and apps I have modified or made for Hubitat Elevation C-7

 Driver: